 “Then it hit me.
 For as far back as I could remember I had enjoyed making weird and wonderful sex toys out of everyday objects.
 Some had actually been quite good.
 Of late I had been experimenting with a male toy that used vibrations, and found that it worked surprisingly well.

 “It was so good I’d decided to go online and buy myself the real thing; I’d assumed there’d already be a male vibrator out there.
 But there wasn’t much on offer.
 Anything I tried didn’t really work or, at least, not as well as my own DIY contraption.

 “So that was it, my great idea; I was going to create the first male vibrator that really worked!”

 Adam believed he was on to something, but he didn’t want to embark on what would surely be a long journey on his own.
 Where would be the fun in that?
-He needed someone to share his adventure “ someone like-minded, who wouldn’t be fazed by a trip into the world of sex toys.
-He didn’t need to ponder for long, his old buddy Jessica was the obvious candidate.
+He needed someone to share his adventure, someone like-minded, who wouldn’t be fazed by a trip into the world of sex toys.
+He didn’t need to ponder for long, his old buddy Jules was the obvious candidate.